 Cars: Thousands More on the Sticker

-A 25% tariff on imported passenger vehicles and light truck parts is fundamentally reshaping the auto market.
+A 25% tariff on imported passenger vehicles and light truck parts — for buyers looking at alternatives, see the best electric cars 2026 ranked for models with domestic assembly is fundamentally reshaping the auto market.
 No other single tariff is hitting consumers as hard in absolute dollar terms.

 J.P.
 Morgan Global Research estimates the combined impact on vehicles and parts at $2,580–$3,258 per vehicle in the first three years, with new vehicle price inflation running at 3% above baseline.
 Industry analysts provide a wider range — some projecting $3,000 to $10,000 increases depending on origin country and vehicle type.